Marcus Harris (cricketer): Test career

-Harris was first selected to join the Australian team ahead of the 2018–19 Border-Gavaskar Trophy.
+Harris was first selected to join the Australian team ahead of the 2018–19 Border–Gavaskar Trophy.
 According to Harris, he received a text message from now Australian coach Justin Langer saying, "Welcome to the brotherhood, you little bastard".
 Harris and Langer both publicly denied media speculation that there was bad blood between them after Langer's comments when Harris had left Western Australia.

 Harris made his Test debut on 6 December 2018, opening the batting alongside his Victorian teammate Aaron Finch, the least experienced pair to open the batting for Australia at Test level since the 1950s.
 He had his baggy green cap presented by Michael Hussey.
-Harris played in all four matches of the series against India, but was unable to cement his spot.
-He scored 256 runs, including two half-centuries, at an average of 36.57, and he was Australia's most consistent batsman in the 2–1 series loss, but he wasn't able to score a century in any of the matches.
+Harris played in all four matches of the series against India, scoring 256 runs, including two half-centuries, at an average of 36.57, and he was Australia's most consistent batsman in the 2–1 series loss, but he wasn't able to score a century in any of the matches.
 Harris then under-performed in the subsequent series against Sri Lanka, potentially putting his place in the Test team at risk for the upcoming 2019 Ashes series.

 Harris finished off the season playing for Victoria in the remaining matches of the 2018–19 Sheffield Shield season.
 In a match against Queensland he had innings of 95 and 174 to push his case, and then on the final day of the regular season he scored 65 runs against South Australia to take his season total up to 1,024 runs.
 In doing so, he became the first person to score 1,000 runs in a season for Victoria since Chris Rogers a decade earlier.
 Victoria made it to the Sheffield Shield final again, and Harris scored another century in the final to finish off the summer.
 Harris was given his first contract with Cricket Australia for the 2019–20 season.